ParniDEO/alternative-front-ends-unofficial/README.md

-# alternative-front-ends
+# alternative-front-ends-unofficial
-Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.)
+Alternatives open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.) This will be upda ted if i find more.

+This is a fork of the alternative-front-ends, while the original didn't change for a year i've decided to fork it and add one of them if i find more

 ## Call to Action
 - Do you know any other **free/open-source** projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)
 - Just create an [issue](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
 I'm always looking for new free/open-source projects to add.

+## Why the original is outdated?
+Mendel5 doesn't have time to add many frontends.
+I've forked this to add as many as I can.
+Let me know if I've added a frontend that shouldn't be there.
+I'll remove it.

 ## Contents
 - [YouTube](#youtube)